UCDavisLibrary/almapipy/README.md

 ```

 ### Access Users
+Alma provides a set of Web services for handling user information, enabling you to quickly and easily manipulate user details.
+These Web services can be used by external systems—such as student information systems (SIS)—to retrieve or update user data.
 ```python
 # Get a list of users or filter on search parameters
 users = alma.users.get(query = {'first_name': 'Sterling', 'last_name': 'Archer'})